-Details of provisions of NBS' Trust Deed, under which NBS is bound by certain financial covenants, restrictions on borrowing and transactions with associated persons, are set out on NBS' website at nbs.co.nz/about/documents-and-disclosures/annual-reports- and-disclosures and on the Disclose Register.
+Details of provisions of NBS' Trust Deed, under which NBS is bound by certain financial covenants, restrictions on borrowing and transactions with associated persons, are set out on NBS' website at nbs.co.nz/about/documents-and-disclosures/annual-reports-and-disclosures and on the Disclose Register.
 The full wording of these provisions is set out in the Trust Deed, which is available on the Disclose Register.

-Section Six
+Section six

-Risks of Investing
+Risks of investing

-General Risks
+General risks

 Your investment is subject to the general risk that if NBS experiences significant losses through its lending, it may become insolvent and may not be able to meet its obligations to depositors to pay interest and to repay the principal amount of deposits.
+This risk is mitigated by the Depositor Compensation Scheme.
 NBS is funded by retail deposits and depositors can withdraw funds which may impact NBS' liquidity.

-Specific Risks Relating to NBS' Credit Worthiness
+Specific risks relating to NBS' credit worthiness

-Should the following risks arise, the likelihood NBS may default on its payment obligations under the deposits would significantly increase:
+Should the following risks arise, the likelihood NBS may default on its payment obligations under the Call Deposits and Term Investments would significantly increase: